rishikeshsreehari/personal-blog/content/dream.md

 41. Finish both [Paris-Brest-Paris](https://en.wikipedia.org/wiki/Paris%E2%80%93Brest%E2%80%93Paris) and [London-Edinburgh-London](https://en.wikipedia.org/wiki/London%E2%80%93Edinburgh%E2%80%93London) events.
 42. Hike the entire [Pacific Crest Trail](https://geni.us/rsh-wild-pct).
 Dreaming of it ever since I finished [Wild: From Lost to Found on the Pacific Crest Trail](https://geni.us/rsh-wild-pct) by Cheryl Strayed.
 43. Stay in Japan for a month.
-44. Start a silent cafe with bookshop.
+44. Start a silent cafe with a bookshop.
 45. Own a dog.
 46. Buy a huge piece of land in a remote area, try out permaculture, farmsteading, and try to live off-grid as much as possible.
 47. Start earning online, live as a digital nomad, and travel with [Yeti](https://tibetanyeti.com) in Southeast Asia.